awsdocs/amazon-emr-management-guide/doc_source/emr-studio-configure-workspace.md

 **Note**
 Only one user can open and work in a Workspace at a time\.
 If you select a Workspace that is already in use, a notification appears at the top of the Studio when you try to open it\.
 The **User** column on the **Workspaces** page shows the user who is currently using the Workspace\.

-## Understand the Workspace User Interface<a name="emr-studio-workspace-ui"></a>
+## Understand the Workspace user interface<a name="emr-studio-workspace-ui"></a>

 The EMR Studio Workspace user interface is based on the [JupyterLab interface](https://jupyterlab.readthedocs.io/en/latest/user/interface.html) with icon\-denoted tabs on the left sidebar\.
 When you pause over an icon, you can see a tooltip that shows the name of the tab\.
 Choose tabs from the left sidebar to access the following panels\.
 + **File Browser** – Displays the files and directories in your Workspace, as well as the files and directories of your linked Git repositories\.
 + **Running Kernels and Terminals** – Lists all of the kernels and terminals running in your Workspace\.
-For more information, see [Managing Kernels and Terminals](https://jupyterlab.readthedocs.io/en/latest/user/running.html) in the official JupyterLab documentation\.
+For more information, see [Managing kernels and terminals](https://jupyterlab.readthedocs.io/en/latest/user/running.html) in the official JupyterLab documentation\.
 + **Git** – Provides a graphical user interface for performing commands in the Git repositories attached to your Workspace\.
 This panel is a JupyterLab extension called jupyterlab\-git\.
 For more information, see [jupyterlab\-git](https://github.com/jupyterlab/jupyterlab-git)\.
 + **EMR Clusters** – Lets you attach a cluster to or detach a cluster from your Workspace to run code in your notebooks\.
 The EMR cluster configuration panel also provides advanced configuration options to help you create and attach a *new* cluster to your Workspace\.
-For more information, see [Create a New EMR Cluster to Attach to Your Workspace](emr-studio-create-use-clusters.md#emr-studio-create-cluster)\.
+For more information, see [Create a new EMR Cluster to attach to your Workspace](emr-studio-create-use-clusters.md#emr-studio-create-cluster)\.
 + **EMR Git Repository** – Helps you link your Workspace with up to three Git repositories\.
-For details and instructions, see [Link Git\-Based Repositories to an EMR Studio Workspace](emr-studio-git-repo.md)\.
+For details and instructions, see [Link Git\-based repositories to an EMR Studio Workspace](emr-studio-git-repo.md)\.
 + **Notebook Examples** – Provides a list of notebook examples that you can save to your Workspace\.
 You can also access the examples by choosing **Notebook Examples** on the **Launcher** page of your Workspace\.
 + **Commands** – Offers a keyboard\-driven way to search for and run JupyterLab commands\.
-For more information, see the [Command Palette](https://jupyterlab.readthedocs.io/en/latest/user/commands.html) page in the JupyterLab documentation\.
+For more information, see the [Command palette](https://jupyterlab.readthedocs.io/en/latest/user/commands.html) page in the JupyterLab documentation\.
 + **Notebook Tools** – Lets you select and set options such as cell slide type and metadata\.
 The **Notebook Tools** option only appears in the left sidebar after you open a notebook file\.
 + **Open Tabs** – Lists the open documents and activities in the main work area so that you can easily jump to an open tab\.
-For more information, see the [Tabs and Single\-Document Mode](https://jupyterlab.readthedocs.io/en/latest/user/interface.html#tabs-and-single-document-mode) page in the JupyterLab documentation\.
+For more information, see the [Tabs and single\-document mode](https://jupyterlab.readthedocs.io/en/latest/user/interface.html#tabs-and-single-document-mode) page in the JupyterLab documentation\.

-## Explore Notebook Examples<a name="emr-studio-notebook-examples"></a>
+## Explore Notebook examples<a name="emr-studio-notebook-examples"></a>

 Every EMR Studio Workspace includes a set of notebook examples that you can use to explore EMR Studio features\.
 To edit or run a notebook example, you can save it to your Workspace\.